frankiensl1113/PythonAppiumAndroidAutomation/README.md

 To run the Python code, right-click on the file and select "Run <TodoistAutoTest.py>".

 ## To run the automation test
-1. Turn on the virtual device, install the Todoist.apk and leave it ON.
+1. Turn on the virtual device, install the Todoist.apk : https://todoist.en.uptodown.com/android and leave the virtual device ON.
 2. In your console, get the connect virtual device by calling:
 	"adb devices" and copy the name
 2. In your console, start the appium server by calling: appium